 Trauma Therapy

+Reminders of trauma may occur often in your everyday life, and managing your reactions to them may feel overwhelming and challenging.
 You may feel numb and disconnected from everyone and everything, or experience strong feelings of anger, sadness, and fear.
-Maybe you find yourself highly anxious, constantly on guard as if you are waiting for the other shoe to drop—or perhaps you have somatic symptoms like body aches and pains or trouble sleeping.
+Maybe you find yourself highly anxious, constantly on guard, as if you are waiting for the other shoe to drop.
+Perhaps you have somatic symptoms like body aches and pains or trouble sleeping.
+Working with a therapist can help you heal from the original trauma at the root of those reactions and help you manage the reactions while you heal.

 Everyone’s Experience of Trauma is Unique